-Melinda Grace wrote her first piece of fiction in middle school, but didn’t write a complete story until an introduction to creative writing course at SUNY Oswego, where she earned a BA in human development.
-She went on to earn a MS Ed in counseling and currently works as a school counselor.
-When she’s not guiding the youth of America, she’s planning her next vacation to Disney World and laminating anything she can get her hands on.
-Meet Me in Outer Space is her debut novel.
+Melinda Grace wrote her first piece of fiction in middle school, but didn’t write a complete story until an introduction to creative writing course at State University of New York at Oswego, where she earned a BA in human development.
+She went on to earn a MS Ed in counseling from Alfred University and currently works as an elementary school counselor.
+She loves sunshine, ice cream sandwiches, and anything Disney.
+Her debut novel Meet Me in Outer Space is an #OwnVoices story.

-And for the first half of her freshman year, she has managed without assistance.
-Edie thought she was in control of her disability, until she meets her match with French 101 and a professor unwilling to hear her out.
+And for three semesters of college, her hard work and perseverance have carried her through.
+Edie thinks she has her disability under control until she meets her match with a French 102 course and a professor unwilling to help her out.

 Edie finds herself caught between getting the help she needs and convincing her professor that she isn’t looking for an easy out.
-Luckily for her, Hudson, the badly dressed but undoubtedly adorable TA in her French class, ambles in to help her out . . .
+Luckily for Edie, she has an amazing best friend, Serena, who is willing to stitch together a plan to ensure Edie’s success.
+And then there’s Hudson, the badly dressed but undoubtedly adorable TA in her French class who finds himself pulled into her orbit…

 On Sale Date: March 19, 2019 – Macmillan Children’s Publishing Group